garesborn/Rubik-s-cube-solves-and-LL-skips/README.md

 ![ll_hist](https://user-images.githubusercontent.com/65193347/108001576-cc78c880-6fba-11eb-9904-44512bf7a431.png)

 Any last layer can be finished in at most 2 algorithms.
-Currently, I have only 18 of the 57 OLL algorithms memorized, and 11 of the 21 PLL algorithms.
+Currently, the 18 OLL algorithms and 11 PLL algorithms I have memorized only allow me to solve 10.4% of last layers with 2 algorithms.
 The more I memorize the more I will cut down the gap of 2.8 seconds between my current average and my 2 look LL average.

 Lastly, I wanted to check the other step I am most uncomfortable with, the cross.
 Solving the cross is dissimilar to other steps in that it requires more intuition and less memorization.
 There are two goals I aim for when solving the cross.
 Firstly, no cross should take more than 8 moves to solve.
 Secondly, to aim for a sub 20 average, you should be able to solve the cross in 4 seconds.
 To examine these, I ran two different test sets.